Are you thinking of visiting Iceland in winter and are wondering where and how to see the Northern Lights in Iceland?

 - Itinerary: The Best Iceland Winter Itinerary

-- Where to stay: Where to Stay in Reykjavik and in Iceland
+- Where to stay: Where to Stay in Iceland

 - Airport transfers: How to Get to Reykjavik from Keflavik Airport